 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Located on the bank of the River Leine, Hannover is a small and humble place, despite being one of Germany's wealthier cities.
-It is best known for hosting annual commercial expositions, such as the Hannover Fair, the CeBit information and communications technology fair, and Oktoberfest Hannover, the second largest Oktoberfest in the world.
+Located on the bank of the River Leine, Hannover is small and humble despite being one of Germany's wealthier cities.
+It's best known for hosting annual commercial expositions such as the Hannover Fair, and the more raucous Oktoberfest Hannover, the second largest in the world.

 Although a substantial portion of the city was destroyed by Allied bombers during World War II, Hannover has retained its sense of history and charm, evident in its medieval attractions and distinctive timbered buildings.
 Complete with world-class shopping centres, wonderful museums and churches, and a love of all things beer related, Hannover has plenty to offer the intrepid traveller.